chornbaker/d3-multichord/README.md

 Circular layout for visualizing relationships or network flows with multiple types.

-A common example for d3.chord is the Uber dataset, showing trips between

 ## Installing

 If you use NPM, `npm install d3-multichord`.
 Otherwise, download the [latest release](https://github.com/chornbaker/d3-multichord/releases/latest).